API Reference Jumar v#0.1.0

 primary key, while transparently converting to a Stripe like ID

 An Ecto type for UUIDv7 strings.
-This matches the similar Ecto.UUID
+This matches the similar Ecto.UUID module

 with additional awesome work done by sloanelybutsurely on the